emmt/OIFITS.jl/README.md

 end
 ```

-To iterate through a sub-set of the data-blocks:
+To iterate through a sub-set of the data-blocks (here the complex visibility
+data, the powerspectrum data and the bispectrum data):
 ```julia
 for db in oifits_select(master, "OI_VIS", "OI_VIS2", "OI_T3")
     dbname = oifits_dbname(db)